jackmdj/business-ml-demo/README.md

 ### Data Creation

 In this project, data is synthetically generated using an LLM to simulate Puffco customers’ buying patterns.
-This includes one-time purchasers, repeat buyers, and customers owning multiple products (peak, knife, pivot).
+This includes Customer_ID, Name, Order_Frequency, Average_Time_Between_Orders, Lowest_Time_Between_Orders, has_peak, has_knife, has_pivot.

 I used Excel to briefly clean the data before loading it into Python for further analysis.